Bald Spot on Crown: How to Spot & Stop it

 Why does the crown area always look empty?

-Bald spot on crown: Is it an early sign of male pattern baldness?
+Is crown hair loss an early sign of male pattern baldness?

 A bald spot on the crown is one of the earliest signs of male pattern baldness.
 That doesn’t mean you’re destined to lose all the hair on top of your head, but it does indicate that you’re likely to keep shedding over time.

-Other signs of male pattern baldness may appear alongside or instead of a thinning crown, such as a receding hairline.
+Other early signs of male balding may appear alongside or instead of a thinning crown, such as a receding hairline.

-A balding crown, and male pattern baldness, tend to be caused by the hormone DHT.
+A balding crown, and androgenetic alopecia, tend to be caused by the hormone DHT.
 This is responsible for the development of male characteristics, such as a deepening voice and body hair.

 DHT can also reduce the length of the anagen phase of the hair growth cycle and increase the duration of the telogen phase.
 New hairs will take longer and longer to grow back — until they stop growing altogether.